Deloitte assurance statement

-Based on the assurance work performed nothing has come to our attention to suggest that the safety, business conduct, diversity and inclusion, community investment and environmental performance indicators on the webpage, http://www.baesystems.com/en/our-company/corporate-responsibility, indicated with accompanying footnotes, and the corresponding marked performance indicators at pages 17, 24, 25, 61, 63 and 65 of the BAE Systems 2017 Annual Report, are in all material aspects, not fairly stated.
+Based on the assurance work performed nothing has come to our attention to suggest that the environmental, business conduct, safety, diversity and inclusion and community investment performance indicators on the webpage, http://www.baesystems.com/en/our-company/corporate-responsibility, denoted with accompanying footnotes, and the corresponding marked performance indicators at pages 24, 29, 30, 31 and 34 of the BAE Systems 2018 Annual Report and selected pages of the standalone CR Report, are in all material aspects, not fairly stated.

 - We complied with Deloitte’s independence policies, which address and, in certain cases, exceed the requirements of the International Ethics Standards Board for Accountants’ Code of Ethics for Professional Accountants in their role as independent auditors, and in particular preclude us from taking financial, commercial, governance and ownership positions which might affect, or be perceived to affect, our independence and impartiality, and from any involvement in the preparation of the report.

 - We have confirmed to BAE Systems that we have maintained our independence and objectivity throughout the year and in particular that there were no events or prohibited services provided which could impair our independence and objectivity.

 - Our team consisted of a combination of Chartered Accountants with professional assurance qualifications and professionals with many years’ experience in providing corporate sustainability report assurance.

 - In performing our work, we applied International Standard on Quality Control 1 and accordingly maintain a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.